Table of Contents

 The oldest man in Saudi Arabia, Sheikh Ali bin Mohammad bin Marii Al-Alkami died at 147, giving us 147 lessons if we ponder.
 He was 38 when King Abdu Aziz bin Saud declared Asir as a part of Saudi Arabia.

 People around him used to call him Baba Ali.
 He breathed his last in Abha at the age of 147.
 He died suffering a brain stroke.
 He was known as the oldest man in Saudi Arabia.

 Leading a simple life with fewer luxuries and having a proper nourishing diet along with the walk and exercise is the key to a longer, healthier, and happier life.

-Sheikh Ali always ate from his farm, his home grown fruit and vegetables, his farm grown organic grains, wheat, maize, barley, and honey, as well as he ate fresh meat from his farm animals and refused to eat anything other than this.
+Sheikh Ali always ate from his farm homegrown fruit and vegetables, farm-grown organic grains, wheat, maize, barley, and honey.
+He also ate fresh meat from his farm animals and refused to eat anything other than this.

-This was his own special diet and he hated riding cars and loved walking on foot even he went to Makkah on foot.
-He never visited the hospital even reaching this advanced age.
-These were some reason for his healthy and long life.
+This was his special diet, and he hated riding cars and loved walking on foot even when he went to Makkah on foot.
+He never visited the hospital, even reaching this advanced age.
+These were some reasons for his healthy and long life.

 He was an early riser who always slept after the night prayer (Salat-ul-Isha) and woke up early 2 hours before the morning prayer (Salat-ul-Fajr).
-He never skipped any of his prayers as well as he walked almost 4 kilometers to attend Friday prayer.
+He also never skipped any of his prayers, and he walked almost 4 kilometers to attend Friday prayer.

 Source: Al Arabiya